kenoyek/alx-backend-javascript/0x02-ES6_classes/README.md

 Click to show/hide file contents
 .eslintrc.js
-Click to show/hide file contents
+Click to show/hide file contents and…
-Finally…
-Don’t forget to run npm install from the terminal of your project folder to install all necessary project dependencies.
+Don’t forget to run $ npm install when you have the package.json